ctgreen1/ctgreen1/README.md

 - Hi, I’m @ctgreen1 CARSON GREEN
-- I’m currently learning cybersecurity and digital forensics concepts related to heavy vehichles and other networked industrial systems.
+- I’m currently learning cybersecurity and digital forensics concepts related to heavy vehicles and other networked industrial systems.
+- Studying Electrical Engineering at Colorado State University, minor in Computer Science.
-- How to reach me -> ctgreen@colostate.edu
+- How to reach me -> ctgreen@protonmail.com